 Deadline: October 1st

-The American Psychological Foundation (APF) awards the Scott and Paul Pearsall Grant for $10,000 each year to M.S. and Ph.D. students from diverse majors who have devoted their graduate research to studying the psychological effects of stigma on physical disabilities like cerebral palsy and Down syndrome.
-Eligible candidates must submit a project proposal with IRB verification, one-page budget plan, faculty mentor recommendation, and curriculum vitae.
+The American Psychological Foundation awards the Scott and Paul Pearsall Grant for $10,000 each year.
+It goes to M.S. and Ph.D. students from diverse majors.
+They must have devoted their graduate research to studying the psychological effects of stigma on physical disabilities like cerebral palsy and Down syndrome.
+Eligible candidates must submit:

 Contact